 This post may include affiliate links.
 Thank you for your support.

-This baked steel cut oatmeal recipe is a lovely make-ahead breakfast option for busy mornings.
+This apple baked steel cut oatmeal recipe is a lovely make-ahead breakfast option for busy mornings.
 Studded with sweet apple chunks, raisins and cinnamon, these oats will satisfy your taste-buds and keep you feeling full all morning.

 The result was a baked oatmeal with apple chunks and plump raisins nestled throughout.
 Doesn’t it look pretty with all the apple bites and chia seeds on top?

 If you’re a baked apple lover you will adore this baked oatmeal.
 Trust me on this one.
 The apples get extra sweet, soft and are coated with cinnamon.
-It reminds me of apple pie, which is perfection because apple pie is my fav.
+It reminds me of apple pie, which is perfection because apple pie is my fave.

 Isaac absolutely loved this version and thought the sweetness was perfect.
 If you’re trying to cut back on sugar or just prefer things mildly sweetened, you can easily reduce the maple syrup and raisins a bit.
 It won’t affect the end result, the oats will just be a little less sweet.
 Enjoy!

 More Oatmeal Recipes

 - Basic Healthy Oatmeal